 For example, let us assume the following facts:

-You calculate your income is responsible for 9,000 of the tax
+- Your income is responsible for $9,000 of the tax

-You calculate that your partner’s income is responsible 4,000 of the tax.
+- Your partner’s income is responsible for $4,000 of the tax.

-- That max is the amount of your withholding not attributable to your income.
+- That max amount of your withholding not attributable to your income.